onespacemedia/styleguide/README.md

 > A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important.

 As the current set of rules evolved over time, many older projects will not be conformant with them.
-If you find yourself revisiting an older project. it is more important to stay consistent with the rest of that project than it is to enforce these rules.
+If you find yourself revisiting an older project, it is more important to stay consistent with the rest of that project than it is to enforce these rules.

-There is one exception to this: *Do not escalate CSS nesting specifity wars.* This harms maintainability further down the line.
+There is one exception to this: *Do not escalate CSS nesting specifity wars.* This harms maintainability in the future.
 If you possibly can, create a new, non-conflicting class for any new components that you add.

 # CSS guidelines

 Writing clean code is something that is good to look at, and although we use stylelist and now with the introduction of pre-commits we can rely on [Stylelint](https://stylelint.io/) to slap our wrists when we write something poorly or in the incorrect way, it is still good to understand as a team what the standard syntax should be when writing good sexy CSS, this includes:

-- Indent blocks with two spaces.
-- 80 character wide columns, to allow easy readability;
+- 80 character wide columns, to aid readability
-- Multi-line CSS;
+- Multi-line CSS
-- Meaningful use of whitespace;
+- Meaningful use of whitespace
-- Grouping properties.
+- Grouping properties

-## Terminology and order

-The best way to write your CSS is as follows:

-- Related selectors on the same line, unrelated selectors on a new line;
+## General formatting rules

+- Indent blocks with two spaces
 - A space before the opening curly brace ({)
-- Properties and values on the same line;
+- Properties and values on the same line
-- A space after the colon (:);
+- Always have a space after the colon (:)
 - Opening brace on the same line as our last selector ({);
 - Declarations on a new line including after the first opening curly brace ({);
 - Closing curly brace on a new line (});
 - Trailing semicolon at the end of each declaration (;).
+- Always end a CSS file with an empty line.
+- Properties should always be lowercase.
+- Shorten colour values - use #fff rather than #ffffff, for example.

 Example follows: